 Credit: Chelsea Proulx

 Got your heart set on a rustic barn wedding?
 The Historic Barns of Nipmoose offer three gorgeous and picturesque barns, all of which will be dedicated to your special day—the owners only schedule one wedding per weekend.
 This means you’re free to hold the ceremony in one barn, the reception in another, and place a photo booth, seating cards, or refreshments in the third.
 123 acres of farmland, woods, and a stream make the perfect backdrop for photos, and are visible from inside and outside the barns.
 The barns don’t have their own lodging, but their website has a lengthy list of nearby options in Saratoga Springs, Albany, Troy, and more, so your guests can find the most convenient option.

 Stonewall Estate (Catskills)

-Picture this: your guests sit in elegant wooden chairs on an expansive grassy lawn, gazing upon you and your beloved as you say, “I do,” tree-covered Catskill mountains rising up behind you.
+Picture this: your guests are sitting in elegant wooden chairs on an expansive grassy lawn, gazing upon you and your beloved as you say, “I do,” with the tree-covered Catskill mountains rising up behind you.
 The Stonewall Estate’s 1850 farmhouse has been renovated and expanded to include a five-bedroom home for your family and guests.
 The barn where you’ll host the reception is simply breathtaking, with unbelievably high ceilings and wood scaffolding studded with string lights and chandeliers.
 Take your photos anywhere on the 30 acres of land, which include fire pits, patios, and a pond.
 Plus, you can treat your guests (or just get them out of your hair) by sending them to the 18-hole golf course two miles away.